1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Retrieving the source IP of a request

-(local to the server) which then forwards the request to the chosen port.
-Thus, due to the request forwarding, the methods usually used to retrieve the visitor's IP will return the IP of the reverse proxy
+When you redirect web traffic to your web application, the processing of requests changes and the request is first received by a reverse proxy (local to the server) which then forwards the request to the chosen port.
+Thus, due to the transfer of the request, the methods usually used to retrieve the visitor's IP will give the IP of the reverse proxy instead of that of the visitor.

 Warning: It is important to note that HTTP headers can be manipulated, which presents security risks.
-To minimize these risks, it is recommended to verify that the request comes from a reliable server before trusting the content of the X-Forwarded-For
+To minimize these risks, it is recommended to verify that the request comes from a trusted server before trusting the content of the header X-Forwarded-For.
+This verification may involve ensuring that the request was transmitted by a trusted intermediary server, identified by a predefined list of IP addresses.
+In the case where the site uses a dedicated IP, the trusted servers are:

 - 83.166.133.15